Next Step Equal Education Logo

 LEAP consists of projects designed in collaboration with indigenous villages to improve their local education.
 There are many problems that we focus on with LEAP, including little funding for local schools, a lack of secondary schools, limited access to technology, and poor educational facilities.
 These issues lead to long-term learning deficits in indigenous communities and cause many students to drop out, some before even reaching 6th grade.

 Currently, we have community-lead projects underway in six indigenous villages.
-Three villages have community-run computer labs.
-In three other villages, the communities have built new schoolhouses for their local school.
-One village started a middle and high school.
-Two villages prepare daily school snacks for their students.
-And we bring school supplies and learning materials to five local elementary schools, two middle schools, and a high school.
+In four of the villages, we gave them the equipment to start community-run computer labs and in another village we gave the equipment for technology classes in its element school.
+For five of the villages, we provided the construction specialists and materials for the communities to built new schoolhouses, build bathrooms, and improve the facilities for their local schools.
+In two villages we hired the teachers to start middle and high schools.
+In all six villages we provide the food and support to prepare daily school snacks for the students.
+Last but not least, we give school supplies and learning materials to all the local schools in these villages: six elementary schools, two middle schools, and two high schools.
 All of these projects are made possible by donors like you.

 One-time donations of any size go a long way to helping indigenous communities get the resources they need for their local schools.
 Just $25 provides a child with all the learning supplies and school materials they need in their classroom for a quarter and $100 gives them what they need for a whole year.